 Substitutions and Additions

 - Awesome Aroma: For an extra boost of holiday aroma, you can mix ground cloves, nutmeg, and/or pumpkin pie spice with the ground cinnamon.
+However, it’s important to maintain a balance so the dough’s consistency isn’t affected.

 - Add Some Sparkle: Glitter is a great way to dress up your ornaments.
 You can use glitter glue or spray adhesive to keep the glitter in place.
+Use a paintbrush for precision.
+This will allow for detailed designs like outlining or fill in specific areas.

 - Cookie Cutters: You can use any cookie cutters to create your homemade ornaments.
-Some ideas can include stars, candy canes, Christmas trees, snowflakes, hearts, or your other favorite shapes.
+Some ideas include stars, candy canes, Christmas trees, snowflakes, hearts, or your other favorite shapes.

 How to Make the DIY Cinnamon Ornaments

-Please note, cinnamon doesn’t act the same way as flour.
+- Please note cinnamon doesn’t act the same way as flour.
 It doesn’t technically absorb liquid as flour does, so if too much liquid is added to the cinnamon, it just slides together in clumps instead of expanding.

-Please see the directions/FAQs that any extra liquid should be added slowly.
+- Please see the directions/FAQs that any extra liquid should be added slowly.
 A little bit goes a long way!

-If you have made a flour-based ornament in the past, it is going to be a different experience than to make than a cinnamon ornament.
+- If you have made a flour-based ornament in the past, it is going to be a different experience than to make than a cinnamon ornament.

 Storage Tips

-- To Store: Wrap your ornaments in tissue paper or a cloth and store them in a cool, dry place.
+- To Store: Wrap your ornaments in tissue paper or cloth and store them in a cool, dry place.
 See details below.

 Other Easy Christmas Recipes